Scroll Down To Order

 Final U.S. opener stage

-Left, fans still streaming in as the opening ceremony held at So Fi winded down.
+Left, fans still streaming in as the opening ceremony held at SoFi winded down.
 Next, the entrance corridor to the trains, way earlier before the crowds came.

 First the patriotic chants.
 Then, the real deal when Trusty scored the first goal.
-The first photo after the night scene is just as the hot game began.
+The group photo after the night scene is just as the hot game began.
 It was one of many block parties and social gatherings in parks, restaurants, pubs, outdoor venues with giant screens, you name it, that were held in all 50 United States that had started since June 12.
 The common people could not afford to go see the game in an expensive stadium, unless you had connections or you hocked your car and went into debt.
 First video is when we took the lead 1-0 on a shot by Trusty.
-The third photo after the night scene, is taken a mere few seconds after the U.S. second goal was made by Berhalter.
+The still photo facing the screen scene, is taken a mere few seconds after the U.S. second goal was made by Berhalter.
 Second video is the second goal.
-This is all a continuation from 6-12 onward, as ordinary people such as this example in San Jose, California, got more and more into it as the U.S. team showed they were no flakes.
+This is all a continuation from 6-12-26 onward, as ordinary people such as this example in San Jose, California, got more and more into it as the U.S. team showed they were no flakes.

 I was there for the USA game and on Friday for the France game, although I forgot to charge my Smartphone and took few pictures on Friday.

 On Thursday's game, the U.S. was not easy to defeat.
 Several times the U.S. almost scored, however, all the “almosts” don’t amount to anything and will never give you victory.
 Turkey demobilized our defense, and on their first goal in the first half, when they attacked us from their right, I saw what seemed unbelievable.
 We had three Americans holding the line on our left side, numbers 12, 22, 21.
-I will not say names, just jersey numbers, but #21 aggresiveness went down the drain, and that is no way to attract fans.
-You need something close to this aggresiveness and hot style that this Brazilian used to twist and dance some 15 years ago.
+I will not say names, just jersey numbers, but #21 aggressiveness went down the drain, and that is no way to attract fans.
+You need something close to this aggressiveness and hot style like this Brazilian used to twist and dance some 15 years ago.
 He meant business, which I know our first string are very capable of doing.
 His name is Ronaldinho.
 When the attacking Turkey players made their move, 2 of our three tried, tried, to hold, however #21 just jogged, and seemed to feel like taking a stroll when his teammates were being attacked.
 Not even a jog, it was a despicable stroll, as if this was a practice game.
 This is the World Cup!
 You never saw that with the squad of 2002, not once.

 A few minutes into the second half, however, Berhalter did a stunning first volley long shot that tied the score.
 But, if you look closely, just as it was going on target, McKinnie did the quickest World class hop you ever saw so as not to impede Behalter’s shot, or it would have been stopped and wind up horrific.
 Highlights of this game.